Battle of the Golds (Panadura and Moratuwa): History

-A few other remarkable cricketers in the local playing field who began their cricketing career at Sri Sumangala include, Kaushal Silva before playing for St Thomas's College; Kithuruwan Vithanage before joining Royal College, Colombo and U13 and U15 Captain Oshada Fernando before joining St Sebastian’s College, Moratuwa.
-While Kithruwan Vithanage earned his spot in the Sri Lanka team from 2013-2016, Kaushal Silva and Oshada Fernando are still a part of the Sri Lankan team.
+Team and in 2024 in the U19 World Cup.

-A noteworthy player in Sri Lanka Cricket, Ajantha Mendis, is an old boy of Moratu Maha Vidyalaya.
+A few other remarkable cricketers in the local playing field who began their cricketing career at Sri Sumangala include, Kaushal Silva before playing for St Thomas's College; Kithuruwan Vithanage before joining Royal College, Colombo and U13 and U15 Captain Oshada Fernando before joining St Sebastian's College, Moratuwa.
+While Kithruwan Vithanage earned his spot in the Sri Lanka team from 2013 to 2016, Kaushal Silva and Oshada Fernando are still a part of the Sri Lankan team.